 The line of spa products we use were developed by a woman with chemical sensitivies.
 She created these products for those with sensitive skin and anyone who enjoys the sensual experience of all-natural products and scents.
 And, of course, no animals are used to test the products.

 From relaxation books and CDs, to fitness books for men and golfers…..and our healthy heart books, you can pick up tips from experts on how to be healthy.
-The books are especially chosen for up-to-date health information that is easy to understand.
+The books are specially chosen for up-to-date health information that is easy to understand.